 This article covers how to get ready for the end of the financial year using Kitomba Salon and Spa Software, by obtaining some of the information you’ll need about your business.

 When running your reports, remember to select the dates for the financial year in your country.
-The financial year for New Zealand and the United Kingdom is from1 April to 31 March, and Australia’s financial year is from 1 July to 30 June.
+The financial year for New Zealand is from 1 April to 31 March, the United Kingdom is from 6 April to 5 April, and Australia’s financial year is from 1 July to 30 June.

 Income and expenses